 This will further lead to encouraging students to develop learner agency.
 This is the ability of students to navigate through a complex and uncertain world, using their initiative, helping them inside and outside the classroom.
 This focus involves both the building of a solid academic foundation and an approach to personalized learning.
 Addressing these means students are more likely to be confident and well-rounded students.

 During this time of an unusual level of change, it is difficult to predict exactly where the future of individual international schools will fall in each of the areas covered.

 Over the past few months, we have seen the adoption of different learning models that will undoubtedly lead and propel more classroom (virtual or otherwise) innovation.
 Schools will have to continue to be adaptable and agile, but having already risen to the challenge successfully, we feel they will be able to take this in their stride.
 Globally, schools do appear to be listening to the parents and communities more by having open discussions surrounding wellbeing support and financial flexibility during these challenging times.

-We’ve also seen a massive rise of blended learning within classrooms!
-Take a look into our blog for some ideas on how to implement a blended learning classroom!
+We’ve also seen a massive rise in blended learning within classrooms.
+Explore our blog for some ideas on how to implement a blended learning classroom.